 Dahlias are the queen of the cut flower growing world, but they can be tricky to grow and care for if you garden in a cold climate and short growing season.
 By the time they’ve grown and started blooming, the growing season is almost over and you might not even get to enjoy your blooms before the first frost.

-I’ve been growing dahlias for cut flowers in zone 3–which means I only have between 90 and 110 days to work with every year.
-In this post I’ll share how to start your dahlias so you actually get to enjoy the blooms, how to care for them, and answer some of the most common dahlia growing questions.
+I’ve been growing dahlias for cut flowers in Zone 3, which means I only have between 90 and 110 days to work with every year.
+In this post, I’ll share how to start your dahlias so you actually get to enjoy the blooms and how to care for them, and then I’ll answer some of the most common dahlia growing questions.

 P.S.
-I’m also assuming that you’re wanting to grow dahlias for cut flowers, and not to put in pots.
-While you can grow cut flower dahlia varieties in pots, it’s better to grow them in the grown or in a raised bed.
+I’m assuming that you’re wanting to grow dahlias for cut flowers and not to put in pots.
+While you can grow cut flower dahlia varieties in pots, it’s better to grow them in the ground or in a raised bed.

 Are dahlias easy to grow?